 Depending on your baby’s condition:

-If treatment is needed, the goal is to reduce the pressure in the baby’s head and to drain the cerebral spinal fluid (CSF).
 Surgery may be needed to treat hydrocephalus.
 There are two main types of surgical procedures for managing hydrocephalus.
-Your neurosurgeon will discuss these with you and decide which is best for your baby.
+Your neurosurgeon with discuss these with you and decide which is best for your baby.

 Endoscopic Third Ventriculostomy (ETV) with Chorid Plexus Cauterization (CPC): An alternative to shunt placement for the treatment of hydrocephalus in some patients is endoscopic third ventriculostomy (ETV).
 The procedure creates an additional opening that allows CSF flow out of fluid spaces in the brain through an opening made deep in the floor of the brain.
 This procedure may be used in place of a shunt when hydrocephalus is caused by certain CSF flow blockages.